Andrea-Tarzariol/Determination-of-the-Fractal-Dimension-of-a-Curve-Using-a-Convolutional-Neural-Network/README.md

 ------------------------------------------Work in Progress------------------------------------------------------

+Master's Thesis: Determination of the Fractal Dimension of Curves Using a Convolutional Neural Network

+Supervisor: prof. Guido Boffetta
+Co-Supervisor: prof. Matteo Osella

 Abstract

 In this project I created a CNN (Convolutional Neural Network) for the determination of the fractal dimension of curves.